MicrocontrollersDev/MigratingToLatest/README.md

 ## Introduction

 If you want more information on Fabric, why Forge/OptiFine are not recommended, or need help downloading Fabric and mods for it, click on the `Introduction` drop down below.
-If you are just here to see the mods list, continue below.
+If you are just here to see the mods list, continue to the next section.

 <details>
     <summary>Introduction</summary>